alethena/Share-Dispenser-Two-Sided/README.md

 This will deploy a new instance of the ALEQ, XCHF, and Share Dispenser contracts and will provide the right arguments to the constructor of the Share Dispenser.

-**Demo System**

-The contracts have been deployed for testing purposes on Rinkeby (https://rinkeby.etherscan.io):
-* ALEQ: 0x107F1323071884FaF7f00540b09Da97d5B72435B
-* XCHF: 0x2Ee59972244DF1688c27C5F0e007E6dBF61dAF28
-* Share Dispenser: 0x2ED73C109d5C0fe0e85F11fb9A93E0042b55f5f1

-* A demo front-end is available at https://dispenser.alethena.com.

-If you would like some fake XCHF to play around with this, let us know at `contact@alethena.com`.

 **State Variables**

 The contract uses the following variables: